SwayamGupta12345/e-commerce-system-in-cpp/README.md

 ### Initial Setup

-- Run the provided input file (`data.txt`) to load initial data into the system.
+- Run the provided input file (`input before running.txt`) to load initial data into the system.
 - Alternatively, create your own input file in the same format.

 ### Login